katsoglou/Computer_Vision-Food_Vision/README.md

 ## Usage

-from the file download the food_vision_model.h5. it is already trained with 75% accuracy Load the model: food_vision_model.h5
+from the file download the food_vision_model.h5. it is already trained with 75% accuracy

+Load the model: food_vision_model.h5
 ```python
 model = tf.keras.models.load_model("food_vision_model.h5")
 ```
-make a folder with the food images you want to predict and then make a list with the images paths
+Make a folder with the food images you want to predict and then make a list with the images paths
 ```python
 my_food_images = ["my_images/" + img_path for img_path in os.listdir("my_images")]
 ```